The Briars, Wahroonga: The Briars

 The Briars was built on land first granted to John Terry Hughes on 18 August 1842.
 Hughes' grant comprised 2,000 acres and was part of Portion 400A of the Parish of Gordon, County of Cumberland.
 After Hughes' death in 1851 the land was conveyed to a number of businessmen and land speculators who subdivided it into four major estates.

 The Briars marks the first period of residential expansion in Wahroonga which followed the opening of the railway in 1890.

 The Bundarra Estate was offered for sale in 1892.
 The estate stretched from the Pacific Highway (then known as Lane Cove Road) north across the North Shore Railway, lay west of Woonona Avenue and encompassed the properties on both sides of Bundarra Avenue.
 Jessie Edith Balcombe, wife of public servant William Alexander Balcombe (1855–1939) purchased lots 5, 6 and 16 of the Bundarra Estate on 14 April 1895 and built The Briars on Lot 16 in 1895, facing Woonona Avenue.

 The Briars was designed in 1895 by architect Charles Herbert Halstead (1865–1941) for William Alexander Balcombe.
 Halstead is considered to be the architect for West Maling (1889), constructed in Penshurst.
 He was also the architect for the Old Science Building (1899) at Sydney Grammar School and was the architect for a number of church and public buildings in the southern suburbs of Sydney.

 It was financed by a mortgage from William Henry Hargraves, Deputy Registrar in Equity (Balcombe's employer).
 Halstead was a young architect born and trained in England who migrated with his family to Australia.
 He practiced as an architect and a nurseryman from 1893 to 1912 and then again solely as an architect from 1912 until he ceased practice in about 1935.

 Balcombe's uncle had formerly been Governor of St Helena – a volcanic island in the Southern Atlantic Ocean; it is believed that the house that he lived in on St Helena was also called The Briars and that this house was built to the same plan.
 Napoleon Bonaparte reputedly had lived in the Governor's house on St. Helena for some time after his exile to the island in 1815, while a permanent residence was being built for him.

-William Alexander Balcombe was son of Thomas Balcombe, who worked for the Australian Agricultural Company at Port Stephens, and as a survey draftsman in Sydney for the Surveyor-General.
+William Alexander Balcombe was son of Thomas Tyrwhitt Balcombe, who worked for the Australian Agricultural Company at Port Stephens, and as a survey draftsman in Sydney for the Surveyor-General.
 William married Jessie Edith Griffen on 1 July 1884 at Raymond Terrace.
 He became Chief Clerk in Equity.
 William died at Hornsby in 1939.
 Jessie was still living in 1944.
 In 1903 the Electoral Roll recorded them both living at 14 Woonona Avenue, Wahroonga.
 Several historical records reveal that Napoleon was often seen playing with Balcombe children during his stay with the family.